arlobryer/megam/README.md

 Thanks and enjoy!

-Additional OSX 10.8 Instructions:
+Additional OSX 10.8 Instructions
 --------------------------------
-Here are some additional instructions for building on OSX (tried on 10.8):
+Here are some additional instructions for building on OSX (tried on 10.8).
 You need to install ocaml.
-The easiest way of doing this is using Homebrew.
+The easiest way of doing this is using [Homebrew](http://mxcl.github.com/homebrew/).

 The Makefile in this repository version has been amended to locate the necessary libraries for ocaml.